 Party In My Pants’ all-in-one design makes for a thin, comfortable and easy to use pad.
 Most commercially available cloth pads have two separate parts: a holder and insert.
 Party In My Pants cloth pads have a cotton top layer, absorbent cotton core, and a unique leak-proof nylon bottom shield.
 No assembly required!
 Party In My Pants don’t have fussy multiple parts that get lost or misplaced.
 And without separate pieces, PIMP pads won’t shift or bunch uncomfortably.

 Party In My Pants are top-stitched around the edge, while most other reusable pads are serge stitched.
 Serging is quicker, but not as durable.
-Some women find that a serge stitch chafes or just plain irritates their skin.
+Some people find that a serge stitch chafes or just plain irritates their skin.
 Plus, you can only fix surge stitching if you have a special sewing machine.
 If needed, Party In My Pants are easily repaired with a regular sewing machine or needle and thread, giving your pad extra-long life!

 And who said pads have to be boring anyway?
 Party In My Pants believes that your pads are an expression of your personal style, sense of humor, or a celebration of your cycle!
 Whether that means a pickle, dinosaur, or flower patterned pad, we’ve got a PIMP to match your unique style (and make you smile).
 No other company offers such a wide variety of fabric patterns or colors.
 You want choices?
 We’ve got ’em!
 Partypantspads.com offers over 20 different fabrics in each size.
 The selection changes often as we introduce new fabrics.
 Sign-up for our e-newsletter and be the first in the know about new patterns!